August 5 - The Interim City Manager has rescinded the smoking and fire restrictions originally ordered on May 20 - read the order.

-- Regulations governing on-site parking requirements will be temporarily relaxed to help facilitate outdoor business transactions - read news release.
+- Regulations governing on-site parking requirements will be temporarily relaxed to help facilitate outdoor business transactions - View signed Order #2020-06 (PDF)

 - Public meeting procedures have been adjusted.
 Community members need to add their comments to an agenda item via email.
-Get all the details in the full news release here.
+Get all the details in on our meetings page.

 - All City of Durango facilities are closed to public access.